5 simple garden tool-care tips

 I OPENED THE DOOR to the barn yesterday and could almost hear them calling out to me: “Rusty; I’m getting rusty in here, Margaret.”
 And: “I’m not feeling too sharp right now.”
 Oh, dear.
 I called a tool-savvy friend for a refresher course on tool-care—just five easy tips I think I can commit to this year.

-My inspiration comes from a chat with Blake Schreck of the Garden Tool Company, who in the low-humidity environment of Colorado (where the company’s headquartered) doesn’t worry as much about the main enemy of most metal tools: rust.
+My inspiration comes from Blake Schreck of Garden Tool Company, who in the low-humidity environment of Colorado (where the company’s headquartered, and has an astonishing retail store, too) doesn’t worry as much about the main enemy of most metal tools: rust.
 Here in the Northeast, as in the South and everywhere else but the arid zones, we do.

 Too care isn’t sexy, Blake agrees.
 “The last thing I want to do after a day of gardening is go clean my tools,” he admits.
 Sound familiar?